hardy12994/express-app-generator/README.md

         }]);
 ```

-Note: `api` keyword in URL will be Constant all over the app.
+Note: `api` keyword in URL is Constant all over the Router.
- So your base url will be http://localhost:3789/`api`/ .
+So your base url will be http://localhost:3789/api/ .

 You can also viwe this on [**GIT**](https://github.com/hardy12994/express-app-generator)